 Chinese vs Mandarin 🤔 What’s the Truth?

-Chinese 🆚 Mandarin // Are They The Same?
+Chinese 🆚 Mandarin // Discover The Differences

 Chinese vs Mandarin – are they really the same?
 Which should I use?